 Shrimp Po’ Boy Sandwich Recipe

 Question.
 When is a sandwich not a sandwich?
 Answer.
 When it is a Po Boy.
 But this also begs another question.
 What is a Po Boy anyway?
-A Po Boy sandwich is a traditional sandwich which originated in New Orleans made with fried seafood (shrimp or oysters), chicken, beef, and even catfish served on a French baguette.
+A Po Boy sandwich is a traditional sandwich that originated in New Orleans made with fried seafood (shrimp or oysters), chicken, beef, and even catfish served on a French baguette.
 My take on this classic is a shrimp salad served on whole wheat flatbread.

 Another fun fact about the Po Boy sandwich, when served with additional toppings like tomatoes, lettuce, mayo, and pickles the sandwich is “dressed”.
 My version is of the Po Boy is dressed with crumbled thick-cut bacon, sliced tomatoes, red onions, peppers, and cucumbers.
-The shrimp are made with a mixture of mayo, fried sweet corn, diced radish, celery, and parmesan.
+The shrimp is made with a mixture of mayo, fried sweet corn, diced radish, celery, and parmesan.
 This is a serious sandwich.

 But what pairs better with your favorite sandwich better than quality potato chips?
 Well, you can’t get much better than Cape Cod Potato Chips.
 These are chips made from quality hand-selected potatoes and transformed in custom kettles that give Cap Cod chips their distinctive flavor and crunch.
 Simple.
 Good.